AI-LLM2/bilibili-video-down-chrome/README.md

 Most newer Bilibili videos use the DASH format, which separates video and audio streams.
 For these videos:

+1. When using browser download:
-1. The extension will download both video and audio streams separately
+   - The extension will download both video and audio streams separately
-2. Files will be named with `_video.mp4` and `_audio.m4a` suffixes
+   - Files will be named with `_video.mp4` and `_audio.m4a` suffixes

-3. To get a complete video with audio, you'll need to merge these files using a tool like FFmpeg:
+2. When using terminal download:
+   - The extension generates wget commands for both streams
+   - It also provides an ffmpeg command to combine them:

    ```
-   ffmpeg -i video_file.mp4 -i audio_file.m4a -c:v copy -c:a copy output.mp4
+   ffmpeg -i video_file.m4s -i audio_file.m4s -c:v copy -c:a copy -movflags +faststart output.mp4
    ```

+## Requirements for Terminal Download

+- [wget](https://www.gnu.org/software/wget/) for downloading files via terminal
+- [FFmpeg](https://ffmpeg.org/) for merging video and audio streams

 ## Note on Icons